It’s hard to kill a yucca plant permanently, but you can try methods like physical removal, suffocation, or herbicide application.

 The yucca perennial is part of the succulent family.
 The indigenous North American plant defends itself from environmental threats aggressively, which can be animals or lack of water—making yucca plants notoriously difficult to kill.

-And once they’ve grown to maturity, the task becomes daunting, and quite frankly, exhausting.
-The extensive root system of the yucca lies beneath the surface outside of your view.
+And once they’ve grown to maturity, the task becomes daunting and exhausting.
+The extensive and fibrous root system of the yucca lies beneath the surface outside of your view.

-It is like looking for a needle in a haystack, even though you know how to identify pieces of a yucca root, which are left behind after removing the bulk of the yucca root.
+It is like looking for a needle in a haystack, even though you know how to identify pieces of a yucca root that are left behind after removing the bulk of the yucca root.

 There are many ways to get rid of yucca plants.
 Unfortunately, there are no easy step-by-step instructions.
 Instead, there’s more of a process to it: